gearglow/ReptiliaWithATwist/The List.md

 Harry shook her head.
 Pulling herself together finally, she asked, "So, what, I need to go back, kill the Dark Plonker once and for all, get the girl -- girls? -- *be* a girl, and live to a ripe old age?
 How am I supposed to do that if I keep forgetting everything every time I go back?"

-Eleanor thought for a minute, then grinned.
-"Cheat like mad.
+"Oh, your destiny's bigger than _that._" Eleanor thought for a minute, then grinned.
+"So we're gonna cheat like mad.
 And remember, vengeance is a dish best served when they don't see it coming.
 Oh, Janet!"